yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     - Two load balancers, one for the web tier and one for the SQL tier.
     - The virtual network with the proper DNS configuration in place.

-4. You can check the HA resource deployment status by navigating to the **contoso.centralus** resource group, selecting **Deployments** in the resource group left-nav, and checking the status of the deployments.
+4. You can check the HA resource deployment status by navigating to the **contoso.westus2** resource group, selecting **Deployments** in the resource group left-nav, and checking the status of the deployments.
 Make sure the deployment status is **Succeeded** for all templates before proceeding to the next task.
 This could take 30 minutes or so to complete.

     ![Screenshot of the Azure portal showing the template deployment status 'Succeeded' for each template.](images/ha-success.png "Screenshot of the Azure portal showing the template deployment status Succeeded for each template")